amethystaurora-robo/Thesis_publication/README.md

   <img src="https://github.com/amethystaurora-robo/Thesis_publication/blob/main/Vizzes/workflow_stat_analysis.png"/>
 </p>

 DESeq2 is an R library used to identify differentially expressed genes (DEGs) from RNA-seq data.
+I used DESeq2 version 1.38.3.
 I used the Likelihood Ratio Test (LRT) to test the significance of the interaction between time and dose — in other words, to determine whether the effect of dose on gene expression changes over time, or vice versa.
 LRT fits a linear model (shown below) with and without the interaction term to determine significantly upregulated and downregulated genes at the interaction of dose and time compared to control.

 <p align="left">
   <img src="https://github.com/amethystaurora-robo/Thesis_publication/blob/main/Vizzes/lrt.png"/>